 DadBooster is a six-session cognitive-behavioural therapy treatment program, closely comparable to the therapy delivered in traditional face-to-face psychology sessions, but entirely under the control of the user.
 It allows men to work through their own issues and develop strategies for dealing with these.
 Low-intensity SMS messages provide regular contact, advice, and encouragement to remain motivated in completing the treatment.
 Changes in symptoms of depression are regularly monitored throughout the program.
 Men can also invite their partners to access a partner website with information on paternal depression with strategies for managing their own emotional health.

 The DadBooster trial is now open for recruitment

-We are now conducting a research study to evaluate DadBooster.
-The trial will be open to fathers with a new baby under 12 months of age who are feeling overwhelmed and experiencing some of the signs of depression.
+PIRI is conducting a research study to evaluate DadBooster.
+The trial is open to fathers with a new baby under 12 months of age who are feeling overwhelmed and experiencing some of the signs of depression.

 To learn more and participate in the study, visit the DadSpace website for additional information.